📞 Call for Free Quote — (407) 922-9857

 Choosing Your Finish: Matte vs. Wet-Look

 This is a real decision, and it's yours to make.
 A matte or natural-look sealer protects the pavers while keeping them looking dry and understated.
 A wet-look or gloss sealer enhances the color and adds shine, like the pavers just got rained on.
 Concrete and brick pavers can take either a film-forming or a wet-look enhancing sealer.
 Travertine and natural stone are different — they take a penetrating sealer that soaks in and breathes, not a glossy film that can peel or trap moisture.
-We walk you through the look before we open a single bucket.

 Why That White Haze Has to Go First

 If your concrete pavers have a chalky white film, that's efflorescence — natural salts migrating to the surface, very common on newer or unsealed pavers.
 It has to be neutralized and cleaned off before sealing.
 Seal over it and you lock the haze in permanently, which usually means stripping the sealer back off to fix it.
-We treat efflorescence as part of standard prep so it doesn't come back to haunt the finish.
+The same goes for an old, incompatible sealer — a solvent-based coat trapped under a new water-based one, or a lifting film left in place — both come back as haze or peeling.

 Joint Sand, Done by the Book